QianGroupPage/DTCS-v.01/README.md

 ## More Information
-DTCS v.01 is under Noncost/Academic license.
-Any unauthorized distributions are prohibited.
+DTCS v.01 is under Non-cost/Academic license.
+Unauthorized distributions are prohibited.
+However, we welcome collaborations and charge no cost for academics.
 If you are interested in using DTCS v.01, please contact Dr.Jin Qian (jqian2@lbl.gov) at LBNL. https://qiangrouppage.lbl.gov/